KyleMBoomer/art-collector/README.md

 - [ ]  Run `npm start` then visit the local host to view the application in your browser.

 ### To test with Cypress
+- [ ]  Type `npm install cypress --save-dev` into your terminal
-- [ ]  Run `npm run cy:open #` then visit the local host to view the application in your browser.
+- [ ]  Type `npm run cy:open #` in your terminal then visit the local host to view the application in your browser.
 - [ ]  Click E2E testing
 - [ ]  Click Start E2E Testing in Chrome